 Self-Service Enablement of Cloud Integration Service on Cloud Foundry Environment

-SAP Cloud Platform Integration is now available on Cloud Foundry environment of SAP Cloud Platform.
+SAP Cloud Integration is now available on Cloud Foundry environment of SAP BTP.
 You can now have CPI tenants running on Cloud Foundry environment, If you are entitled to Cloud Platform Enterprise Agreement (CPEA) license.

 In this blog, I will talk about the steps involved in provisioning/decommissioning of a CPI tenant on the Cloud Foundry environment.